 Petaling Jaya Selangor, Malaysia Travel Guide

-Discover diverse routes with varying difficulty levels, catering to different fitness levels.
+Find varied routes with different levels of difficulty, catering to different fitness levels.

 The ascent of 272 colorful steps to the main Cathedral Cave is a moderate physical challenge.
-Pace yourself and take breaks.
+Pace you and take breaks.

 Located near Batu Caves, FRIM offers various jungle trails, from easy walks to challenging hikes through dense rainforest.
 The Canopy Walk offers a higher perspective.